MariaVla/todoApi/README.md

-# todoApi
+# todoApi [DEPRECATED]

-    A simple to do app running in localhost:3000
+    TodoApp made with Express.
+Store todo in Mongo.
+JavaScript/jQuery for the front-end.

 ## Prerequisites